mgouzenko/micro-pp/README.md

 Micro++ was not tested on a Windows system.

+If you're using a prepackaged version of the micro++ library with the configure script already included, the only preqrequisite is the `boost` library.

 ## Installing the library
-The following four commands will install the library and its headers in /usr/local
+The following four commands will install the micro++ library and its headers in /usr/local

     autoreconf -i
     ./configure
     make
     make install

+Depending on your system configuration you may need to run make install with sudo/root.

 When updating library code, run

     make uninstall && make && make install

-If you are packaging the project for end user use, you can run autoreconf -i before packaging so the user will just have to run ./configure
+If you are packaging the project for end user use, you can run `autoreconf -if` before packaging so the user will just have to run ./configure

 ## Using the library
-To link libmicro with your project, you need the following linker flags on Mac OS X:
+To link micro++ with your project, use the following linker flags on Mac OS X:

     -lmicro -lboost_system -lboost_log-mt -lpthread

-and the following linker flags on Linux
+or the following linker flags on Linux

     -lmicro -lboost_system -lboost_log -lpthread

-You will also likely need to run the following command on Linux to get your webapp to compile.
+On Linux, you may also need to run the following command for the `-lmicro` flag to work.

     export LD_LIBRARY_PATH=/usr/local/lib:$LD_LIBRARY_PATH